jeroen-stam/Python-ML/README.md

 # Energy Demand Forecast NL

-Forecasting electricity demand in the Netherlands using Python, SQL and ML Using data from ENTSO-E regarding hourly electricity demand from 2020 until 2024, I create a forecasting model for future electricity demand. *
+Forecasting electricity demand in the Netherlands using Python, SQL and ML Using data from ENTSO-E regarding hourly electricity demand from 2020 until 2024, I create a forecasting model for future electricity demand.
+Data can be found via the following link [Energy Demand data](https://www.entsoe.eu/data/power-stats/)

 Files containing Queries and Python Scripts for SQL and Google Colab respectively can be found in the files above.